Toward Effective Liouvillian Integration: Introduction

-The starting point of the proof of Theorem \ref{THM:A} is Singer's Theorem \cite{MR1062869} which says that the existence of a Liouvillian first integral for a foliation on a projective surface is equivalent to the existence of a meromorphic transverse affine structure for the foliation.
-Recent results on structure of transversely affine foliations, \cite{MR3294560} and \cite{LPT}, say that a transversely affine foliation on a projective surface is either the pull-back under a rational map of a Riccati foliation; or is birationally equivalent to a finite quotient of a foliation defined by a closed rational $1$-form.
-In both cases our strategy consists in looking for sections of powers of the canonical of the foliation vanishing along invariant algebraic curves.
-To achieve this in the case of pull-back of Riccati foliations we explore the description of the positive part of the Zariski decomposition of the canonical bundle of foliations of Kodaira dimension one due to McQuillan, see \cite{MR2435846} and \cite{MR2071237}, in order to prove that, for some $k\le 12$, $|\KF^{\otimes k}|$ defines a map to a curve which will contain the sought curves among the irreducible components of its fibers.
-The case of finite quotients of foliation defined by closed rational $1$-forms is trickier and makes use of the nonexistence of rational first integral to guarantee the existence of a non-trivial representation of the fundamental group of the complement of the polar divisor of the transverse affine structure.
-We first study the case where the foliation is defined by a closed rational $1$-form.
+The starting point of the proof of Theorem \ref{THM:A} is Singer's Theorem \cite{MR1062869}.
+Then, recent results on structure of transversely affine foliations, \cite{MR3294560} and \cite{LPT}, establish that a transversely affine foliation on a projective surface is either the pull-back under a rational map of a Riccati foliation; or is birationally equivalent to a finite quotient of a foliation defined by a closed rational $1$-form.
+In both cases, our strategy consists in looking for sections of powers of the canonical bundle of the foliation vanishing along invariant algebraic curves.
+To achieve this in the case of pull-back of Riccati foliations we explore the description of the positive part of the Zariski decomposition of the canonical bundle of foliations of Kodaira dimension one due to McQuillan, see \cite{MR2435846} and \cite{MR2071237}, in order to prove that, for some $k\le 6$, $|\KF^{\otimes k}|$ defines a map to a curve which will contain the sought curves in its fibers.
+The case of finite quotients of foliations defined by closed rational $1$-forms is trickier and makes use of the nonexistence of rational first integral to guarantee the existence of a non-trivial representation of the fundamental group of the complement of the polar divisor of the transverse affine structure.
+We first deal with foliations defined by closed rational $1$-forms.
 In this case, the non-trivial representation of the fundamental group allows us to produce logarithmic $1$-forms generically transverse to the foliation and tangent to the zero divisor of the closed rational $1$-form defining it.
-In the general case one is asked to understand cyclic quotients of foliations defined by closed rational $1$-forms.
-The proof goes on by studying the action of the relevant cyclic group on the space of symmetric logarithmic differentials and showing the existence of an invariant symmetric logarithmic differential of degree $\le 12$.
-The restriction of this symmetric logarithmic differential to the leaves of the foliation defines an invariant (holomorphic) section of a power of the canonical which descends to a section of $\KF^{\otimes k}\simeq \mathcal O_{\mathbb P^2}(k(d-1))$, for some $k\le 12$, which cuts out some invariant algebraic curves.
+In the general case, one is asked to understand cyclic quotients of foliations defined by closed rational $1$-forms.
+The proof goes on by studying the action of the relevant cyclic group on the space of symmetric logarithmic differentials and showing the existence of an invariant symmetric logarithmic differential of degree $\le 12$ tangent to the sought curves.